Rootroo-ltd/FinnishDialectIdentification/README.md

 <img src="https://rootroo.com/cropped-logo-01-png/" alt="Rootroo logo" width="128px" height="128px">

-When your NLP needs grow out of what UralicNLP can provide, we have your back!
+If you need NLP solutions for smaller languages like Finnish, we have your back!
 [Rootroo offers consulting related to a variety of NLP tasks](https://rootroo.com/).
 We have a strong academic background in the state-of-the-art AI solutions for every NLP need.
 Just contact us, we won't bite.

 # The code, data and models